KEITH COUNTY AREA DEVELOPMENT

 • Lake McConaughy Visitor and Water Interpretive Center is Nebraska's first water museum.
 The center includes a 50-seat theater, the Cabela's Aquarium, and the interpretive center focusing on the cultural, natural and economic importance of the Platte River system to Nebraska and the region.

-• The Eagle Viewing facility of Central Nebraska Public Power & Irrigation District is open from January through early March when bald eagles congregate in large numbers below Kingsley Dam on Lake Ogallala.
+• The Eagle Viewing Facility of Central Nebraska Public Power & Irrigation District is open from January through early March when bald eagles congregate in large numbers below Kingsley Dam on Lake Ogallala.

 Recreational Activities and Amenities